NikolaMilosa/target-topology-canister/README.md

 ## Left TODO:

-* Link to the nns dapp of the proposal
 * The summary that was uploaded with the proposal

 * The canister backend must have support for checking the actual payload and displaying if something is wrong with the proposal payload: